Skip to main content

 What percentage of pages should I boost?

-How quickly will I see results?
+How quickly will I see results from link boosting?

 Internal link changes typically take 2-8 weeks to impact rankings, depending on how frequently Google crawls your site.
-Boosted pages often see increased Googlebot crawl activity within days, but ranking changes take longer to materialize.
+Boosted money pages often see increased Googlebot crawl activity within days, but ranking changes take longer to materialize.

 What's the difference between Boost Links and the Top Links agent?

 The Top Links agent shows the same top pages on every page in a section.
-The Boost Links agent doesn't show the same links everywhere; it works within your existing Related Links or Popular Links blocks to double the appearance rate of specific pages.
+The Boost Links agent doesn't show the same links everywhere; it works within your existing Related Links or Popular Links blocks to double the appearance rate of specific money pages.
 The links still vary by source page, but boosted pages appear more often.

 Not if used correctly.
-It's very common for a search engine to find the same links on every page — that's what the top nav is.
-In a way, Boost Links is promoting some additional pages to what a search engine bot or an LLM bot would normally see in the top nav.
+It's very common for a search engine to find the same links on every page - that's what the top nav is.
+In a way, link boosting is promoting some additional money pages to what a search engine bot or an LLM bot would normally see in the top nav.
 This is very organic and something that's very common.
-But if you overuse it — boosting more than 5% of your pages — it will start to look strange.
+But if you overuse it - boosting more than 5% of your pages - it will start to look strange.
 Keep it selective and the distribution stays natural.

-Ready to boost your high-value pages?
+Ready to start link boosting your money pages?